Louis Philippe I, King of the French

 On November 25, 1809, in Palermo, Kingdom of the Two Sicilies, now in Italy, Louis Philippe married Princess Maria Amalia of Naples and Sicily.
 She was the daughter of King Ferdinando I of the Two Sicilies and Archduchess Maria Carolina of Austria.
 They had ten children:

 In 1814, Napoleon Bonaparte, Emperor of the French was overthrown, and the Bourbons returned to the French throne.
 Louis Philippe returned to France and was welcomed into the French court during the reign of his cousin, King Louis XVIII.
-Louis XVIII died in 1824 and was succeeded by his brother, King Charles X. Louis Philippe had a close relationship with Charles, although his liberal views were quite in contrast to the staunchly conservative Charles, and he was often viewed as a threat to the stability of the King’s reign.
+Louis XVIII died in 1824 and was succeeded by his brother, King Charles X. Louis Philippe had a close relationship with Charles but his liberal views were quite in contrast to the staunchly conservative Charles, and he was often viewed as a threat to the stability of the King’s reign.

 King Louis Philippe, photographed c1842. source: Wikipedia